hyperledger-archives/fabric/docs/Openchain API.md

 }
 ```

-With security enabled, modify the payload to include the secureContext element passing the username of a logged in user as follows:
+With security enabled, modify the payload to include the secureContext element passing the enrollmentID of a logged in user as follows:

 ```
 {